cecilkbm/nostripes_nmap_scan/README.md

 # nostripes_nmap_scan
-Light weigh nmap scanner in .py
+Light weight nmap scanner in .py
+Created as part of project portfolio